totovr/Raspberry/README.md

-# Raspberry

-The Raspberry Pi is slower than a modern laptop or desktop but is still a complete Linux computer and can provide all the expected abilities that implies, at a low-power consumption level.
+# Open Kinect for ARM6

-For more information check the [Raspberry.org](https://www.raspberrypi.org/education/)
+For more information check the Github of [Shiffman](https://github.com/shiffman/OpenKinect-for-Processing)

 This repository contains programs for different applications in Ubuntu Xelenial and Processing 3.3.6